 The Section 521 Rental Assistance (RA) Program is a project-based subsidy available in Section 515 Rural Rental or Section 514/516 Farm Labor Housing properties designed to keep rents affordable for low-income tenants.
-Similar to HUD's Section 8 Project Based Rental Assistance Program, 521 RA covers the difference between a tenant's rental contribution of 30 percent of their income and the total contract rent.
-While approximately 24 percent of all units assisted through HUD's rental assistance programs are located in rural areas, USDA rural housing programs, such as 521 RA, help to further meet the needs of rural renters.3 To support rural renters, Congress enacted \$100 million in funding through the American Rescue Plan Act, which expanded 521 RA to include previously unassisted units in an estimated additional 27,000 units in more than 3,700 properties.
-Underfunding the 521 RA program during the current high inflationary economic environment and during a time when house prices have increased by nearly 40 percent nationwide since May 2020 would have a negative impact on rural residents who are in need of this critical lifeline, including by exacerbating the homelessness crisis in rural areas.
-Indeed, according to HUD's latest homelessness data, "largely rural areas had a 5 percent increase in experiences of family homelessness (1,390 more people)" For these reasons, we respectfully urge that the FY 2025 appropriations bill fully fund the 521 Rental Assistance account to include the renewal of assistance to all cost-burdened low-income families who currently rely on this assistance to remain stably housed.
+Similar to HUD's Project Based Rental Assistance Program, Section 521 RA covers the difference between a tenant's rental contribution of 30% of their income and the total contract rent.
+While approximately 24% of all units assisted through HUD's rental assistance programs are located in rural areas, USDA rural housing programs, such as 521 RA, help to further meet the needs of rural renters.3 To support rural renters, Congress enacted \$100 million in funding through the American Rescue Plan Act, which expanded 521 RA to include previously unassisted units in an estimated additional 27,000 units in more than 3,700 properties.
+Underfunding the 521 RA program during the current high inflationary economic environment and during a time when house prices have increased by nearly 60% since May 2020 would have a negative impact on rural residents who are in need of this critical lifeline, including by exacerbating the homelessness crisis in rural areas.
+Indeed, according to HUD's latest homelessness data, largely rural areas are experiencing disproportionate rates of unsheltered homelessness and homelessness among families with children.7 For these reasons, we respectfully urge that the FY 2026 appropriations bill fully fund the 521 Rental Assistance account to include the renewal of assistance to all cost-burdened low-income families who currently rely on this assistance to remain stably housed.